 The next thing I did was look into making my own cleaners.
 Now, my husband hates the smell of vinegar even with the essential oils added.
 So, now I only use vinegar as a fabric softener and occasionally to clean my sinks and glass.
 I do use baking soda a lot.
 I use it in homemade soft scrub, I use it as a carpet and fridge refresher, I use it to clean my mattresses.
 It is so versatile.

 I’m not going to claim I have the cleanest house.
 That is far from the truth, but being home allows me to organize my home so that I can work in it efficiently.
 I love organizing things.
 I love when things are neat and clutter-free.
 Keep in mind I have three kids ages 4 and under, so clutter-free is really not what I’m working with, but we do all pitch in to tidy the house at different times of the day.
 I love that I get to do laundry on my schedule and I have mostly learned how to stay on top of it.
-I follow a loose housekeeping routine, but being at home means I don’t have to follow it all of the time!
+I follow my housekeeping routines, and I use my Clean and Organized Home Management system to keep track of everything related to our household!

 I Get To Homeschool My Kids